87andrewh/CornerCullingSourceEngine/README.md

   - 8 vertices in the order below
 - A cuboid is usually best defined with 8 raw vertex coordinates, "0 0 0" offset, "1 1 1" scale, and "0 0 0" rotation
 - The user must ensure that the vertices of a cuboid's faces are coplanar.
 Failure will cause undefined behavior
-- You can loosely check your work with "r_drawothermodels 2" but beware that it is not as rigorous as testing with a real wallhack
+- You can loosely check your work with "r_drawothermodels 2"; however, it is not as rigorous as testing with a real wallhack

 ```
    .1------0